archita-d/primordial_blackholeevaporation/README.md

 Since power `P ∝ 1/M²` (from combining area `∝ M²` and temperature⁴ `∝ 1/M⁴`) -  came from `formulacalculations`, and `dM/dt = -P/c²`, solving this rate equation gives:
 M(t) = cube_root(M₀³ - 3k·t)        where k = C/c², C = power(1.0)
-notes: C gives us all the constants from the power function (see `formulacalculations`)
+note: C gives us all the constants from the power function (see `formulacalculations`)

 and total lifetime:
 t_life = M₀³ · c² / (3C)